Stuzanna/simply-kafka/README.md

-# kafka-app
+My project building a Kafka app for learning Kafka.

-My Kafka app for learning Kafka.
+Read on for architecture and future expansion considerations.

 ## Current Architecture
 What the app looks like today.